 Capital assets.
-The District's total investment in capital assets, net of accumulated depreciation, was \$5,954,408, which was composed of land, construction-in-progress, buildings and improvements, equipment, vehicles, and library books.
-This is a net increase of \$45,900 from the prior year.
-The increase can be attributed primarily to the construction of buildings and improvements and additions of equipment offset by depreciation expense recorded during the year.
+The District's total investment in capital assets, net of accumulated depreciation, was \$6,072,097, which was composed of land, construction-in-progress, land improvements, buildings and building improvements, equipment, vehicles, and library books.
+This is a net increase of \$117,689 from the prior year.
+The increase can be attributed primarily to the construction of land improvements and a building added during the year offset by depreciation expense recorded during the year.